 33.2.5 Implementation Activities.

-The CAISO and the prospective EDAM Entity will engage in the following implementation activities:
+The CAISO and the prospective EDAM Entity will complete the following implementation activities:

 (A) Execution of Necessary Agreements.
 The prospective EDAM Entity has complied with Section 33.2.1 and executed any necessary agreements for operating as an EDAM Entity.

 (B) Operations Training.
-Prior to the start of parallel operations as set forth in Section 33.2.3, all operations staff identified by the prospective EDAM Entity customers who will have responsibility for EDAM operations, market transactions and settlements, will have completed identified CAISO training modules.
+Prior to the start of parallel operations as set forth in Section 33.2.3, all operations staff (including contractors or vendors) identified by the prospective EDAM Entity who will have responsibility for EDAM operations, market transactions and settlements, will have completed identified CAISO training modules.

 (C) Forecasting Capability.
-The CAISO and, to the extent the prospective EDAM Entity will use its own forecasts or is otherwise required to provide forecasting information to the CAISO, the prospective EDAM Entity has demonstrated their respective forecasting capability through –
+The CAISO and, to the extent the prospective EDAM Entity will use its own forecasts or is otherwise required to provide forecasting information to the CAISO, the prospective EDAM Entity has demonstrated its respective forecasting capability through –

 (i) the definition of day-ahead demand forecast boundaries based on the conforming and non-conforming load characteristics, as applicable;